P ≠ RP Proof

 That is, in order to Q works in this case,

-well-formed string, and then this assumption implies that it is really true,
+string, and then this assumption implies that it is really true, and that Q for the input w returns within polynomial time

-time incorrect answer, by the diagonalization above into S.
+incorrect answer, by the diagonalization above into S (line 04).

 Proposition 4.4.
 A DTM Q with running time upper bounded by ƒ(|w|),